- Dec 22, 2025

 We've updated the user interface for selecting the EU Qualified Electronic Signature (QES) option when preparing an envelope.

-- Setting Name Change: The setting name has been updated from Docusign ID Verification for EU Qualified to the clearer Docusign EU QES.
+We've updated the user experience for selecting a QES signature, making the process more intuitive and consistent.- Setting Name Change: The setting name has been updated from Docusign ID Verification for EU Qualified to the clearer Docusign EU QES.

 - Streamlined Selection: The setting has been moved from the Identity Verification dropdown to the Select a Signature Type dropdown when preparing an envelope.